 - 1. Insert the power connector port into the slot on the computer. - 2.
 Place the metal bracket on the power connector port. - 3.
 Tighten the screw to secure the power connector port to the computer. - 4.
 Route the power connector port cable through the routing channels. - 5.
 Connect the power connector port cable to the connector on the system board. - 6.
-Install the: - a. battery - b. base cover - 7.
+Install the: - a. dock frame - b. battery - c. base cover - 7.
 Follow the procedure in After working inside your computer.